mvp5464/interviewPrep/JavaScript.md

 - JavaScript Maps

-- A Map holds key-value pairs where the keys can be any datatype.
+- A Map holds key-value pairs where the keys can be of any datatype.
 - A Map remembers the original insertion order of the keys.
 [WHICH VALUE INSERTED 1ST]
 - Keys are unique ? [ YES ]
 - Maps accept any data type as a key, and do not allow duplicate key values.